-- 1) Late Submission Policy for Response Papers: I will not accept response papers submitted after the due date.
-Students who do not complete a response paper or submit a late response paper will lose 1 participation point per response paper missed.
-There are two response papers due each week.
-If a student misses both response papers then that student will lose two points from participation.
-If a student has an excuse for missing a response paper, then the student should send me an email explaining the excuse. - 2) Late Submission Penalty for Explanatory Essays: If a student submits a late paper within 24 hours after the due date, then that student will lose 1 point on the assignment.
+1) Late Submission Policy for Response Papers: I will not accept response papers submitted after the due date.
+Students who do not complete a response paper or submit a late response paper will lose 2 participation points per response paper missed.
+If a student has an excuse for missing a response paper, then the student should send me an email explaining the excuse.

+2) Late Submission Penalty for Explanatory Essays: If a student submits a late paper within 24 hours after the due date, then that student will lose 1 point on the assignment.
 After 24 hours, students will start losing 2 points per 24-hour period after the due date of an assignment.